Progressive, real-world learning. Online.

 Direct applications to Deakin for Trimester 2 2021 have closed

 To access your official course details for the year you started your degree, please visit the handbook

-The Graduate Certificate of Data Science covers a wide spectrum of subject areas, including modern data science concepts, statistical data analysis, descriptive analytics and machine learning.
-You will be equipped with the theory, methodologies, techniques and tools of modern data science.
+The Graduate Certificate of Data Science covers modern data science concepts, statistical data analysis, descriptive analytics and machine learning to equip you with the theory, methodologies, techniques and tools of modern data science.
 Through this course, you will develop the ability to confidently work with any type of data, to identify trends, make predictions, draw conclusions, drive innovations, make decisions, and to share information that influences people.